What is work-life balance?

-A good work-life balance means you have harmony between different aspects of your life, where benefits gained from each area can support and strengthen the others.
-Work-life integration is a new concept, where many people are learning to blend their work and personal lives successfully.
+A good work-life balance means you have harmony between the different aspects of your life.
+The benefits gained from each area are able to support and strengthen the others.
+Many people are learning to blend their work and personal lives successfully (work-life integration).

-But certain aspects of work can have a negative impact on mental health.
-Job stress, isolated working conditions, psychological demands, a lack of rewards for effort, job insecurity and a lack of control in the job can make mental health problems more likely.
+Certain aspects of work can have a negative impact on mental health.
+Job stress, isolating working conditions, few rewards for effort, job insecurity and a lack of control in the job can increase the risk of mental health challenges.

 Stress is a natural human response to challenging or dangerous situations.
-A small amount of stress, such as working to a deadline, can actually be helpful and allow increased alertness, energy and productivity.
+A small amount of stress, such as working to a deadline, can actually be helpful and lead to increased alertness, energy and productivity.

 However, ‘living on adrenaline’ can only be effective for a short time.
-If the pressure goes on for too long or becomes greater than our ability to cope with the stress, it can drain our physical and mental resources.
-Stress can have a negative effect on physical and mental health, relationships, work and wellbeing.
+If the pressure goes on for too long — or becomes greater than your ability to cope with the stress — it can be physically and mentally draining.
+Chronic stress can, in turn, have a negative effect on your relationships, work success and general wellbeing.